Skip to Content

 Fade haircuts can best be described as having no hair at the sides and back of the head, but graduating into more hair as you move to the top of the head.

-High Fades usually fade away completely within at least 2 inches from the top of the head.
+High Fades usually fade away completely within 2 inches of the top of the head.

 Mid fades are cut close to the scalp at the bottom near the hairline, up to the occipital bone, and begin getting longer halfway up the head.

-Low Fades features a taper cut that gradually extends down the sides and back of the head, and fades completely at the nape and right above the ears.
+Low Fades feature a taper cut that gradually extends down the sides and back of the head and fades completely at the nape and right above the ears.
 Here are a few other fade styles to keep in mind:

 Bald Fades